hossain-khan/android-keep-alive/README.md

    - **Reason**: Required to draw overlays on top of other apps, which is necessary for certain UI elements or notifications that need to be displayed over other apps.
 And also start other apps from the background service.

 Most of the permissions listed above are discouraged and or restricted.
 Please be sure to use the app with caution.

+---
+> \* = _The app uses Android's standard explicit intent to start app using it's package-id.
+Intent is sent to Android OS re-run the app, however, it's up to Android OS to run the app.
+Something to keep in mind._
+---